supernlogn/f-string-deconverter/README.md

 1. re
 2. os
 3. itertools

-All provided by the python 3 installation
+All are provided by the python 3 installation

 ### Examples
 ###### convert string expression